 - Heroes Prefer Swords: His Weapon of Choice in all of his appearances.
 Specifically in 4 and 5, where his high level swords are Serrated Blade of Pain.
 In fact, his Cool Sword from 7 is brought over to 8.
 Changes to the Flame Sword in 8: Empires, using a Sword Drag to ignite it and enhance attacks.

-- Heroic BSoD: Has a big one after the battle of Yiling in the ninth instalment after the loss all of his immediate family by various means and a number of his generals have died.
+- Heroic BSoD: Has a big one after the battle of Yiling in the ninth instalment after the loss of all his immediate family by various means and a number of his generals have died.
 Han Dang snaps him out of it by pointing out that he is becoming like Cao Cao.

 - Hotter and Sexier: Got a makeover in 6 that continues into 7.
 The female fans noticed.
 Interestingly, it mostly consisted of shaving off his beard.